GCU Men's Basketball Camps

 Crevelone also served one-year stints as the Head Freshman/Assistant Varsity Basketball Coach at Ironwood Ridge High School in Tucson, Ariz.
 (2007-08), the Head Freshman/Assistant Varsity Basketball Coach at Alamosa High School in Alamosa, Colo.
 (2006-07) and the Head Junior Varsity/Assistant Varsity Basketball Coach at Sangre de Cristo High School in Mosca, Colo.
 (2005-06).
 The varsity team at Ironwood captured the 2008 5A Division II state championship.
 He worked as a camp director or coach at the Lute Olson Basketball Camps in Tucson (2002-07) and as a camp coach at the Sean Miller Basketball Camps in Tucson (2009) and Luke Walton and Richard Jefferson NBA Basketball Camps in San Diego (2004-09).

 A two-year letterwinner in basketball and golf at Green Mountain College in Poultney, Vt.
 (2002-04), Crevelone went on to complete his bachelor’s degree in English/Communications in December 2007, from Adams State University in Alamosa, Colo.
 He earned one letter in basketball at Adams State in the 2004-05 season.
-Crevelone is currently enrolled in graduate classes at The University of Texas towards gaining his Master’s Degree in Physical Education.
+Crevelone earned his Master’s Degree in Physical Education from The University of Texas.

 Crevelone is a native of Tucson, Ariz.